nikipetrakos/nikipetrakos.github.io/_pages/cv.md

 ## Research Experience
 * **Graduate Researcher - Master's Capstone Project** (Sep 2021 - present)
   * University of Washington; Seattle, WA
-  * Supervisor: Dr. Danny Colombara and Dr. Alastair Matheson
+  * Supervisors: Dr. Danny Colombara and Dr. Alastair Matheson
   * Collaborate with Public Health - Seattle & King County to investigate the association between positive and negative exits from public housing (e.g., exiting due to home ownership v. due to eviction) and long-term outcomes, including time-to-experiencing-houselesness and change in income
   * Responsibilities include: write a statistical analysis plan, perform literature reviews to determine which statistical methods are most appropriate for the given setting (such as choosing a propensity score method for a time-to-event outcome and multilevel treatment), collaborate with public housing partners, execute statistical analysis and create data visualizations in R, write a final report and present final results to a variety of audiences